sifank/KOBSpower/README.md

-# DLI Digiswitch
+# KOBS Power
-INDI DLI switch driver
+INDI Kahale Observatory RPI driver for relays and PWM dew control

-DLI Digiswitch INDI Driver
+KOBS Power INDI Driver
 =========================================
 This package provides the INDI driver for DLI's Digiswitch (Web Switch Pro):
-- Rugged, reliable power control over the web.
-Industrial quality, 15A
-- Secure web server with SSL, SSH, HTTPS, SNMP, REST API, MODBUS
-- Amazon Echo/Alexis compatible
-- Simple web UI, or write your own script or program
-- AutoPing feature to reliably reboot routers or APs
+- 4 12V relays
+- 2 PWM dew control
+- Current monitoring for the relays and PWM (one for all)
+- Input voltage monitoring

 The DLI Digiswitch driver is compatible with libindi >= v1.8.2

 FEATURES
 ========
-- Control the power (on/off) for the 8 ports
+- Control the power (on/off) for the 4 ports
-- Cycle the power of a port (if it's turned on)
+- Control cycle % for 2 PWM dew ports
 - (Re)Name ports
 - Power everything on or off
-- Set the cycle delay time

 INSTALL
 =======